Dig deep into your past to create a winning educational leadership resume to showcase your leadership experience and relevant career accomplishments.

 Dean of Students

-- Coordinated with Advancement Office and the Music program to successfully secure a $200,000 foundation grant for new instrument purchases through effective creation of grant proposals.
+- Coordinated with the Advancement Office and the Music program to successfully secure a $200,000 foundation grant for new instrument purchases by effectively creating grant proposals.

 Lose Extra Words or Irrelevant Information – Be Concise

-While you want to explain as much as possible in your resume to land you that coveted interview and finally the dream job as a School Administrator or Dean of Students, you need to remember to write concisely and tailor your resume to the specific posting.
+While you want to explain as much as possible in your resume to land you that coveted interview and, finally, the dream job as a School Administrator or Dean of Students, you must write concisely and tailor your resume to the specific posting.

 Fragmented sentences in your document are common.
 It isn’t necessary to include extraneous words such as ‘the’ and ‘then.’
 Using too many of these words will bog down your resume and bore the reader.
 Get to the point of what you are saying succinctly to allow your career achievements and leadership capabilities to shine through.

-Don’t include every single job you have held since your teenage years.
-There is no need to add your high school diploma in the education section if you have a post-secondary degree.
-Include relevant details directly related to the position you wish to land an interview for.
+Don’t include every job you have held since your teenage years.
+You don’t need to add your high school diploma in the education section if you have a post-secondary degree.
+Instead, include relevant details directly related to the position for which you wish to land an interview.

-There is no need for your passion for hiking or knitting to make it into your final draft.
+Your passion for hiking or knitting need not be included in your final draft.
 In the interview, you can share more about who you are as a person outside of work if it is appropriate.

-If you are changing careers and may not have the necessary direct experience, utilize transferable skills and relate them to the position at hand.
+If you are changing careers and may not have direct experience, utilize transferable skills and relate them to the position.

 Integrate the Right Keywords

-There are specific key phrases you should be familiar with when entering an educational leadership position.
+When entering an educational leadership position, you should be familiar with specific key phrases.
 Keywords should be integrated throughout your resume in moderation to highlight the leadership skills you will bring to the job.
 Education buzzwords are essential to include in your job search documents.
-The Applicant Tracking System will process your application before it lands in the hands of an interviewer making keywords vital.
+The Applicant Tracking System will process your application before it lands in the hands of an interviewer, making keywords vital.

 Keywords are beneficial when used appropriately on a resume and connect with personal examples directly.
-Utilize buzzwords in achievement statements, professional summary, and in an “Areas of Expertise” section.
+Utilize buzzwords in achievement statements, the professional summary, and an “Areas of Expertise” section.

 List of Potential School Leadership Keywords: